hurzhurz/tsdz2/serial-communication.md

 Rotations per second: 1000 ms / 801.72 ms = 1.247 rotations/second
 Speed: 1.247 rotations/second * 2.24 m per rotation = 2.79 m/s * 3.6 = 10kph
 ```
+When standing still, the motor sends the maximum value "07 07" (0x0707 / 1799), so like it would be ≈3.6 seconds.
+The LCD already ignores values above 1750 / 0x6d6.
 ### Error code
 code | description
 ---- | -----------